This Egg Roll in a Bowl recipe is my go-to for lunch or a quick weeknight dinner.

 Instructions

-- Garnish with cilantro, greens of green onions, and sesame seeds and serve.
+- Divide into bowls and garnish with cilantro, greens of green onions, and sesame seeds.

 Video